glenegbert/code_test/README.md

 Create a contact form that would be production-ready.
 *The form should have the following fields:*
-Name*, Email*, Subject (with 3 or more predefined options), and a textarea for a message(1000 characters max.)
+First Name, Last Name, Phone, Email, and a textarea for a message(1000 characters max.)

+Please use the design files in /graphics as a guide for the UI.

 Place all of your HTML in the #request_form section in the index.html file.